Bach Flower Therapy

 Bach Flower Therapy is a natural method of healing discovered by an English surgeon, bacteriologist and homeopath Dr. Edward Bach, during the early 1930s.
 It is a simple system of healing prepared from the wild plants, flowers and trees found in the countryside of UK.

+Dr. Bach's philosophy is to look at the individual, rather than a “one-size-fits-all” approach to health and wellbeing.
+The personalised flower remedies are individually tailored to meet the specific emotional needs and handcrafted based on the remedies one selects.
 This system allows us to combine various flower essences to match our personality, negative behaviour pattern and feelings.
 Their special healing qualities have no side effects and are non-addictive and after the intake of just a few drops of these remedies you feel that conflict has given way to inner harmony.

 Dr. Bach's simple system of healing is being used by hundreds of thousands of people in countries around the globe.
 There is hardly a person, animal or situation that would not benefit from the flower remedies.
 These remedies can help you and your friends and family to stay well- balanced and healthy.